SuperuserLabs/meta/README.md

 The company was formally founded in 2022 as a Swedish AB ("Aktiebolag").
 Company formation happened in response to Erik getting ActivityWatch-related consulting offers, and there being a need to structure donations into an entity.

+In December 2023 Erik joined Lovable as first employee, and Superuser Labs served as the contractor entity for the six month period at the company.
+Since leaving Lovable in May 2024, Superuser Labs has returned to focus on [gptme](https://github.com/gptme/gptme), the [gptme.ai](https://gptme.ai) service, and gptme-powered agents like [Bob](https://github.com/TimeToBuildBob).

 A foundation was considered since there is very little financial interest, but was postponed indefinitely due to the operational cost and overhead, as well as the one-way nature of such a decision and there likely being a need for a two-tier structure anyway.

 ### Mission